Full question:

 Answer:

-In Rhode Island, a contractor has only 120 days after the providing of labor or materials to begin the lien process.
-Certain notices are required to be provided to the homeowner.
+In Rhode Island, for instance, a contractor has 120 days from the completion of labor or materials to initiate the lien process.
+Certain notices must be provided to the homeowner as part of this process.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.